atxrenegade/milestone_blog_post/jsBlogPost.md

 tags: #javascript #web-development #closure #hoisting #modules #jit-compilation #shadowing
 ---

+<h1> JS Under the Hood - The Fuzzy Parts | Understanding JIT Comp, Scopes, Closures, Hoisting, Shadowing, THIS, & the Module Pattern</h1>

 ![Coding in Javascript](http://www.harleighabel.com/img/blog/javascript.jpg)
 *Coding in Javascript*

+Read Time: 32 minutes

+#javascript #web-development #closure #hoisting
+#modules #jit-compilation #shadowing

 Some of the topics explored in this post:

 • Understanding Just-In-Time Compilation
 • Exploring Scopes, Closures, Hoisting, and Shadowing
 • Comparing Variable and Function Behavior and Types
 • Implicit vs Explicit - Rules of Precedence for determining THIS
 • The Principle of Least Exposure (POLE)
 • Review of the Classic Module Pattern and the ES Module Format

 ## Correcting Distorted Mental Models